<< Yesterday

 1999 At the Metrodome, Twins' southpaw Eric Milton throws a no-hitter against the visiting Angels, 7-0, the fourth since the team moved to Minnesota from Washington, D.C., in 1961.
 The 24-year-old retires the side in order in seven of the nine innings en route to his 13-strikeout gem.

 2001 In the wake of terrorist attacks on New York City's World Trade Center and the Pentagon, Major League Baseball cancels all games for security reasons and the deep mourning of the senseless loss of lives.
-The evacuation of Yankee Stadium also takes place as a precautionary measure.
+Yankee officials also order the evacuation of their Bronx ballpark as a precautionary measure.

 2002 Yankee legends Whitey Ford and Phil Rizzuto unveil a monument dedicated to the September 11th terrorist attacks victims.
 The team also has a ceremonial tree planting in Monument Park in honor of the heroes and victims of last year's horrific events.

 2004 The 36,887 Bank One Ballpark fans, hoping to see Barry Bonds hit his 699th and perhaps 700th career homer, watch the Giant left fielder reach a different milestone.
-The San Francisco slugger receives three bases-on-balls from Diamondback pitchers to break his own record and become the first major leaguer to walk over 200 times in a single season.
+The San Francisco slugger receives three base on balls from Diamondback pitchers to break his own record and become the first major leaguer to walk over 200 times in a single season.

 2006 Cody Ross ties two team records with three home runs and seven RBIs in the Marlins' 16-5 rout of the Mets.
 The Florida right fielder drives in all his runs in the Dolphin Stadium contest with a pair of two-run homers and a three-run round-tripper.